PascalR2014/PascalR2014.github.io/README.md

-# A Junior DevOps Cloud and others skills
+# A Junior full-stack and others skills

 ## Please watch my resume